apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 ### Data Connector

-Data Connectors help connector to external sources on which DQ checks can be applied.
+Data Connector help connect to external sources on which DQ checks can be applied.

 List of supported data connectors:
  - Hive